sonivaibhav/angularTodoApp/README.md

 - CSS framework can be utilized for full responsive app (Current todo app does not have many elements on page, so it works out of the box)
 - Unit test case coverage can be improved with some more time
+- Services can be extracted into separate `/service` directory

 # TODO App requirements